-Chlorophyll-a: Over the last decade, the yearly average chlorophyll-a measurements have improved.
+Chlorophyll-a: No significant trend.
 In 2022, the average reading for chlorophyll-a was 26.9 μg/L.

 Water clarity: No significant trend.
 The lake consistently meets the standard for water clarity.
 The average reading in 2022 was 1.5 meters.